Short-Term, Expert Trauma Treatment

 • Prolonged Exposure (PE) where you talk about your trauma repeatedly until memories are no longer upsetting.
 This will help you get more control over your thoughts and feelings about the trauma.
 You also go to places or do things that are safe, but that you have been staying away from because they remind you of the trauma.

-TTP therapists provide time-limited, evidence-based treatments that are focused on obtaining lasting symptom relief as quickly as possible.
+Our TTP program provides time-limited, evidence-based treatments that are focused on obtaining lasting symptom relief as quickly as possible.
 Most people see success in 10-16 sessions.
 PTSD treatment is appropriate for people who want change and recovery in their lives.

 Absolutely!
 Dr. Ryan Ernst is a board-certified Clinical Neuropsychologist and Prescribing Psychologist who provides telehealth medication management services to TTP patients.
 He is currently a professor of psychopharmacology and Director of Training at Drake University in Des Moines, Iowa.